The 7 days of the week in French: + Meaning & surprising ancient origins

 For example, here’s the word for Tuesday in several romance languages.

-They sound similar in these languages because they are all based off of the Roman God and the planet Mars.
+They sound similar in these languages because they are all based on the Roman God and the planet Mars.

 • French = Mardi